RetroDECK/ES-DE/THEMES-DEV.md

     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
 * `scrollFadeIn` - type: BOOLEAN
     - If enabled, a short fade-in animation will be applied when scrolling through games in the gamelist view.
-This usually looks best if used for the main game image.
     - Default is `false`
 * `brightness` - type: FLOAT
     - Controls the relative level of brightness.
 This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image.